verus-lang/verus/BUILD.md

 error: toolchain '1.82.0-aarch64-unknown-linux-gnu' is not installed
 help: run `rustup toolchain install 1.82.0-aarch64-unknown-linux-gnu` to install it
 ```

-Run the command suggested by rustup, or just `rustup install`, to install it.
+Do not run the command as indicated.
+Run `rustup toolchain install` so that rustup installs the toolchain according to the requirements of the project
+(specified in `rust-toolchain.toml` at the project root).

 This command builds (or re-builds) `vargo`, our cargo wrapper, and adds it to the `PATH` for the current shell.